sergey-gr/sentry-auth-ldap/README.md

 * Users may be auto-added to an Organization upon creation.

 ## Prerequisites
-Versions 2.0 and newer require Sentry 8.
-For Sentry 7 support, use [the 1.1 release](https://github.com/Banno/getsentry-ldap-auth/releases/tag/1.1)
+Versions 21.9.x require Sentry 21.9.0+.
+For older Sentry support, use [sentry-ldap-auth](https://github.com/Banno/getsentry-ldap-auth)

 ## Installation
-To install, simply add `sentry-ldap-auth` to your *requirements.txt* for your Sentry environment (or `pip install sentry-ldap-auth`).
+To install, simply add `sentry-auth-ldap` to your *requirements.txt* for your Sentry environment (or `pip install sentry-auth-ldap`).

 ## Configuration
 This module extends the [django-auth-ldap](https://django-auth-ldap.readthedocs.io/en/latest/) and all the options it provides are supported (up to v1.2.x, at least).